ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-02-07-[OpenCV]-Apple-detection-counting.md

 ![](/assets/images/20210207/pic0.png)

-One can see that the output image of the above program is not satisfactory on terms of apples detection and counting purpose as both the detection accuracy as well as counting accuracy is not up to the mark like humans would interpret.
-There are a lot of unnecessary circles which can be removed with post processing however it would not be a good generalized algorithm as it may work for this image but not for other images.
+One can see that the output image of the above program is not satisfactory in terms of apples detection and counting purpose as both the detection accuracy as well as counting accuracy is not up to the mark like humans would interpret.
+There are many unnecessary circles which can be removed with post processing however it would not be a good generalized algorithm as it may work for this image but not for other images.

 In the next section, we will consider a color image processing based approach which gives us good results most of the time.